ACM-Northeast Video Festival for programming originally first shown between January 1 – December 31, 2017.

 winners will be posted on the ACM-NE website – acm-ne.org shortly

 thereafter.
-All awards will be presented at the Video Festival Awards in November at the ACM-NE Regional Conference in Falmouth, MA.
+All awards will be presented at the Video Festival Awards tentatively scheduled for Saturday, October 13 at the ACM-NE Regional Conference in Schenectady, NY.

 Category awards will be in the form of engraved plaques for first place, and certificates for second and third place.